 - There is currently no cure for Crohn’s disease.

-- However, medication is available that can be used to treat the symptoms and prevent them from returning.
+- Medication is available to treat the symptoms and prevent them from returning.

-- Treatments can include the use of steroids, antibiotics and immunosuppresants.
+- Treatments can include the use of steroids, antibiotics and immunosuppressants.

 - This type of medication will help in reducing inflammation.